Why does the community in ‘The giver’ by Lois Lowry's

 Empty bottles are cleaned and sorted by color and non-color.
 After the garbage truck passes, an elderly neighborhood cleans up after.
 The pond is filled with silk carps, reminiscent of the brilliant colors of kimono.
 In the street, people dressed traditional costumes are as beautiful as silk carps.
-New York's common crime-free society, the admiration of my son who says no one will takes the goods of others.
+This is a country that has nothing to do with the common crimes of New York.
+My son's admiration for the fact that no one touches other people's things on the street.

 It was a mistake that a small person like me was Japanese.
 They have hick hair like thick wooden bushes in the mountains.
 They look healthy and handsome figures that appear to be mixed with other races.
 Wives talk to each other in quiet way and wear colorless neat clothes or take their kids home on bicycles after school.
 I did not hear the car horn or the ambulance sirens.

-Supermarket goods are glossy and clean.
-I bought ice cream.
 The clerk asked me, “Do you want me to put it in dry ice?”
 My heart sinks at their kindness.
-I hear the words Sumimaseng (excuse me) and Arigato Gozaimas (thank you) constantly.
+I kept saying full of sumaseng (excuse me) and arigato gozaimas (thank you) as I bowed my head to their kindness.

 The community in the book "The giver", which I have read before, is constantly reminiscent of the life of the Japanese, who are tranquil and clean in a restrained life.
-Jonas, the main character in the book, lives in a perfect community without any pain or sorrow that he feels is under control.
-In the end, however, he escapes into a lonely and rough world where pain and joy coexist.
+Jonas, the protagonist of the book, lives in a perfect community free of pain and sorrow, but eventually he escapes into a lonely and harsh world where pain and joy coexist.

 No comments: